Nick088Official/FaceFusion-Online-Ports/README.md

 **CURRENTLY, IT RUNS ONLY ON CPU (SLOW:
 ),ITS HAVING A PROBLEM ON DUPLICATING ON GPU FOR SOME CUDA OR CUDNN ISSUE, PLEASE IF YOU WANNA HELP JOIN THE DISCORD SERVER ABOVE TO CONTACT US!**

+**THIS SPACE IS MEANT ONLY FOR PRIVATE USE VIA DUPLICATING IT, THE PUBLIC SPACE SHOULDN'T BE USED (AND IT'S PAUSED) BECAUSE OF A BUG (https://github.com/Nick088Official/FaceFusion-Online-Ports/issues/28)**

-[Hugging Face Space🤗](https://huggingface.co/spaces/Nick088/FaceFusion), **duplicate it** for your own use with the 3 dots at the top right, and clicking duplicate space.
+[Hugging Face Space🤗](https://huggingface.co/spaces/Nick088/FaceFusion) -> **DUPLICATE IT** for your own use: Click the 3 dots at the top right of the HuggingFace Space, **make sure the visibility is PRIVATE**, lastly click duplicate space.

 ## PaperSpace
 [PaperSpace Gradient](https://github.com/gilroff/Facefusion-Paperspace/blob/main/Facefusion-Paperspace.ipynb)